kadenrettig/html-website/README.md

-# tracecamp
+# html-website
-for tracecamp Fall 2021
+A first-time website produced for Clemson Tracecamp, 2021.